benjitsu/benwhere/_pages/ck-careers.md

         </div>
         <div class="row">
             <div class="col">
-                Before diving into any design work, I started with interviewing a few of the employees recently hired at the company to get better insight on the things they found most important in a careers section.
-This helped inform which sections to emphasize, and the overall tone and messaging.
+           <p>     Before diving into any design work, I started with interviewing a few of the employees recently hired at the company to get a better insight into the things they found most important in a careers section.
+This helped inform which sections to emphasize, and the overall tone and message.
 I collaborated closely with a copywriter and members of the recruiting team to decide on exactly what messaging and kind of images we wanted to use.
-I then built out wireframes for the pages, and after a bit of fine-tuning and adjustments, the last step was the visual design and final section of images.
+I then built out wireframes for the pages, and after a bit of fine-tuning and adjustments, the last step was the visual design and final section of images.</p>
             </div>
         </div>
         <!-- <div class="row mt-3">